amethyst/amethyst/book/src/appendices/a_config_files/ball_config.md

 Now we will modify our bundle.
 We don't want everyone to always access all the config files, so we need to add each resource separately so systems can use only what they want.

-First, we need to change what the `bundle.rs` is using.
+First, we need to change what `bundle.rs` is using.
 Change
 ```rust, ignore
 use config::ArenaConfig;
 ```